 If you design an edTech tool you haven’t tested, or create a product you haven’t planned for, you’re less likely to identify a user-centered solution.
 Even if you have incredible learning content, beautiful design work, and breathtaking technology, you’ll still be making a lot of guesses about what your users actually need.

 The UX discovery process is a great way to mitigate this risk and focus on delivering a high-quality tool for your users.
-Even if you already know a lot about your users, user experience research (UXR) can help you identify gaps in your knowledge.
-UXR is also a great way to gain insights into persistent user problems.
+Even if you already know a lot about your users, user experience research (UXR) can help you identify gaps in your knowledge and gain insights into persistent user problems.

-Having UXR for your edTech product is a huge asset.
-Desk research will help you narrow your focus as you conduct specific user tests or a competitive audit, accelerating the product design process in the long term.
+Desk research helps you narrow your focus as you conduct specific user tests or a competitive audit, accelerating the product design process in the long term.

 If you have the resources, you can also conduct UX research internally and identify areas for improvement.
 You can even outsource your UX team and hire researchers who will identify your biggest risks and help you decide how to use the discovery process effectively.